|Nutritional Guidelines (per serving)|

 Put the flour into a food storage bag, then shake the wings in it to lightly coat.

 Roll the wings in the egg wash, then toss them back into the bag.
-You want a fairly heavy coating of flour so the BBQ sauce has something to hang onto.
+You want a fairly heavy coating of flour so the barbeque sauce has something to hang onto.
 You may want to dip and shake 2 to 3 times, using more flour and eggs as needed.

 Fry the wings in batches until they're golden brown and crispy.
 You'll be baking them later, so don't worry about the wings being thoroughly cooked.
 Drain chicken wings on paper towels.